William Herbert Fowler: Golf career

 Fowler's brother-in-law, Sir Cosmo Bonsor approached him in 1899 about the possibility of making a golf course on Walton Heath, in Surrey, England.
 Three years later, Bonsor bought the ground and gave Fowler the task of designing the course.
 Fowler's first opinion was that "there was very little to make one suppose that a first-class course could be made upon it [Walton Heath]."
 When the course was opened in 1904, it was an instant success.
 He believed strongly that courses should follow the contours of the land, and have a natural feeling, shunning the use of "man-made contrivances", believing that topography could test the world's best golfers just as adequately.

-He had strong views on many aspects of a golf course, including bunkers, which he believed should have gradual slopes to allow the ball to roll to the base.
-Contemporaries suggested that he designed large courses that would favour big hitters such as himself, but Fowler strenuously denied this, always claiming that they were designed with fairness in mind.
+Fowler had strong views on many aspects of a golf course, including bunkers, which he believed should have gradual slopes to allow the ball to roll to the base.
+Contemporaries suggested that he designed large courses that would favour big hitters such as himself, but Fowler strenuously denied this, stating that they were designed with fairness in mind.
 He was described in a book by Bernard Darwin as "perhaps the most daring and original of all golfing architects, and gifted with an inspired eye for the possibility of a golfing country".
 He designed a number of other golf courses in the United Kingdom and the United States, including the Crystal Springs Course, Beau Desert Course, and in 1922 he redesigned the 18th hole of the Pebble Beach Golf Links.
 He had been hired to redesign the Del Monte Golf Course, but also made some suggestions to update the Pebble Beach course, which were ignored.
 However, during a 1921 championship, the course owners received complaints about the short 18th hole, and asked Fowler to resolve the problem.
 He added just under 200 yards to the hole, transforming it from a 379-yard par 4 to a 548-yard par 5.